 Expert-Led Training & Consultancy on the Duty of Candour & PSIRF

-For all health and social care organisations responsible for implementing the Duty of Candour, quality, PSIRF, patient, family and staff engagement and involvement.
-C&C Empathy Training Ltd founder Carolyn Cleveland, partners with Peter Walsh former CEO of Action Against Medical Accidents (AvMA) to provide a comprehensive portfolio of training and consultancy to meet your needs.
+For health and social care organisations responsible for implementing the Duty of Candour, PSIRF and systems thinking as well as the family and staff engagement and involvement.
+C&C Empathy Training Ltd founder Carolyn Cleveland, partners with Peter Walsh former CEO of Action Against Medical Accidents (AvMA) and Dr Dawn Benson a sociologist who specialises in safety investigation within health, social care, and education, enabling C&C Empathy Training to provide a comprehensive portfolio of training and consultancy to meet your needs.

-Carolyn Cleveland Known for her immersive and thought provoking Empathy Navigation Pathway training programmes including - A Journey Through Complaints and Incidents Using Empathy - creates the opportunity for deep exploration of the emotional complexities of healthcare incidents and genuinely 'felt' apologies, combined with the science of empathy and compassion in communication.
+Carolyn Cleveland founder of C&C Empathy Training Ltd and over a decade of working with healthcare organisations on patient safety and communication.
+She is known for her immersive and thought provoking Empathy Navigation Pathway training programmes including - A Journey Through Complaints and Incidents Using Empathy - which create the opportunity for deep exploration of the emotional complexities of healthcare incidents psychological safety, emotional awareness and genuinely 'felt' apologies and communication.

-Peter Walsh is well known for his extensive work on the Duty of Candour and contributions to the development of PSIRF, Being Open Principles and the Harmed Patient Pathway, creates the opportunity to really explore the what must be done, but in a human way that embodies the very essence of why such frameworks exist.
+Peter Walsh is well known for his extensive work on the Duty of Candour and contributions to the development of this, PSIRF, Being Open Principles and the Harmed Patient Pathway, creates the opportunity to really explore the what must be done from a regulatory perspective, but in a human, realistic way that embodies the very essence of why such frameworks exist.

-Whether you're looking for a standalone training session, a deeper focus on specific challenges such as compassionate leadership or staff resilience, or ongoing consultancy to drive long-term cultural change, we’re here to help.
-Our approach integrates regulatory requirements and emotional intelligence, tailored to your goals—aligning policies with people.
+Whether you're looking for a standalone training session, a package of sessions, a deeper focus on specific challenges such as compassionate leadership or staff resilience, or ongoing consultancy and mentoring to drive long-term cultural change, we’re here to help.
+Our approach integrates regulatory requirements and emotional intelligence, tailored to your goals, aligning policies with people's felt experience.
 Get in touch to explore how we can work together.

 Duty of Candour and PSIRF: